 - Slice into portions, serve, and enjoy!

-- You can store your frosted cookie layer cake for 1 to 2 days in an airtight container, or up to 5 days in the refrigerator, well wrapped in plastic wrap.
+- Storage instructions: You can store your frosted cookie layer cake for 1 to 2 days in an airtight container, or up to 5 days in the refrigerator, well wrapped in plastic wrap.
 It's best to serve the cake at room temperature so the cookie layers won't be too firm to eat.

-- The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+- Make-ahead instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Unfrosted cake layers can be frozen up to 2 to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before assembling with frosting and serving.